-Cactus leather is the latest innovation that has got vegan leather advocates excited.
-This article explores Cactus leather as the latest innovation that has got vegan leather advocates excited.
+This article explores Cactus leather as the latest innovation that has excited vegan leather advocates.
 This article explores the cactus leather trend and looks into its overall sustainability. trend and looks into its overall sustainability.

 Leather has been an important textile material to us for many generations.
 From clothing to furniture covers, decor items, bags, and many more, leather offers many benefits.
 Our pivot to ethical and sustainable fashion has made it necessary to look for other leather sources apart from animals.